RSS Feed

 • Soak beets in water and scrub clean.

 • Peel beets with a vegetable peeler.
-Grate them with a food processor or Kitchen Aid attachment or slice and then cut into julienne strips.
+Shred them with a food processor or Kitchen Aid attachment or slice and then cut into julienne strips.
 Set aside in a bowl.

 • Meanwhile, in a large 12 quart stock pot, heat the stock.